apsteinmetz/images-to-pal/README.md

       scale_color_manual(values=rgb(km$centers),guide=FALSE)+theme_void()

 ![](README_files/figure-markdown_strict/unnamed-chunk-23-1.png) This is
-every pixel colored by it's cluster assignment and plotted.
+every pixel colored by it’s cluster assignment and plotted.
 This is a form of principal components analysis (PCA).
-It's clear that the x-dimension, which happens to explain 74% of the color variance is luminosity, with darker shades on the right.
+It’s clear that the x-dimension, which happens to explain 74% of the color variance is luminosity, with darker shades on the right.
 The other dimension is not clear.